-Chief Executive Officer of the Company since January 2019.
-Previously, Chief Executive Officer and President from May 2016 to January 2019 and President from 2008 to May 2016.
-Qualifications include extensive business experience serving as an Officer of the Company for 19 years and on the Board of the Company for seven years.
+Chairman of the Board and Executive Chairman of the Company since January 2024.
+Previously, Chief Executive Officer from January 2019 to January 2024, Chief Executive Officer and President from May 2016 to January 2019 and President from 2008 to May 2016.
+Qualifications include extensive business experience serving as an Officer of the Company for 20 years and on the Board of the Company for eight years.
 Director since 2016.
-Age 60.
+Age 61.